wangzan1990/AsRock-Z390-Phantom-Gaming-ITX-Hackintosh-Catalina/README.md

 ![tonymac](https://user-images.githubusercontent.com/6239630/73441762-8d9eb300-4364-11ea-8566-80372069032c.jpg)

-It's my version of EFI folders for booting Catalina 10.15.1<br>
+It's my version of EFI folders for booting Catalina 10.15.3.
+U may download latest EFI only from Release tab.<br>
 I not reccomend to update Catalina to 10.15.2 because in my case eGPU lost half performace.
+UPD.
+After updated to 10.15.3 GPU performance was fixed.

 Support&Remote install on Telegram App:<br>